Ruekompa/owlphabet/README.md

 2. On production only, multiple uploads take a while and the uploader disapears.
 They still continue but it might be easier to  do 1 or 2 at a time for now so it isn’t confusing to know when they succeed

-3. Had to disable search until I get the page to refresh properly.
+3. Had to disable search, otherwise page refreshes, or fix $.pjax.submit(event, '#search_filter') where the results can properly display.

 4. Need help caching and optimizing server – Really Slow!